Better Clean Up Your Credit if You Want One of These Jobs

 Since potential employers do not see your credit score, your credit report is up to subjective interpretation.
 However, old, unsettled debt likely counts as the biggest strike against you.

-Does Credit Really Matter More to Employers Than Relevant Work Experience?
+Does Credit Matter More than Relevant Work Experience?

 Again, it depends on the employer, but largely, no. In fact, 87 percent of employers say previous work experience is the single most important factor when considering a job applicant.
 It's worth noting, however, that 14 percent of employers actually rank credit at the top of the list.